Forien/foundryvtt-forien-armoury/README.md

 Forien's Armoury started as a compendium of my own custom items and houserules and as the time went by, it got expanded

+### Notable changes in v3.2, v3.3 and v3.4
+* Added Automatic Injury Progression feature
+* Added GM and Player Macros for toggling `Engaged` status
+* Added `Explorer's Backpack`, which allows attaching a Bedroll and a Lantern
+* Added support for Character Sheet v2
+* You can read full changelog [here](https://github.com/Forien/foundryvtt-forien-armoury/blob/master/CHANGELOG.md)

 ### Notable changes in v3.1.0
 * Updated for Active Effects using Data Models (with [Warhammer Library](https://foundryvtt.com/packages/warhammer-lib)) and verified for WFRP4e 8.0.1